 A note on the title:

-Geographically the music is closer to West African savannas: it’s my travels across the landscapes of Benin, Burkina Faso and Senegal (and the most incredible music I kept hearing during those journeys) that have inspired the direction of this album most.
+Geographically the music is closer to the West African savannas: it’s my travels across the landscapes of Benin, Burkina Faso and Senegal (and the most incredible music I kept hearing during those journeys) that have inspired the direction of this album most.

 Written and mixed by Ilpo Jauhiainen